Logan-Hansen/PokemonCrystal/README.md

 - [ ] Not avaliable in Crystal normally
     - [X] Vulpix - route 36, and 37
     - [X] Mankey - route 33, to give fighting type options before goldenrod and route 42 to match gold
     - [X] Mareep - Route 32, 42, and 43 just like gold/silver.
-ALso 31 to give an electric option before Falkner.
     - [X] Remoraid - route 44
     - [X] Girafarig - route 43 like gold/silver
     - [X] Kanto starters - route 26 grass (past Tohjo Falls and closer to champion road)